-Whatsapp took the privacy of its users in concern and hence introduced a new privacy feature to it.
-Users now can choose who can add them to groups.
-The users can now stop people to add them in groups, who are not in their contact list.
+Whatsapp took the privacy of its users into concern and hence introduced a new privacy feature to it.
+Users can now choose who can add them to groups.
+The users can now stop people from adding them in groups that are not on their contact list.
 You can now control who can add you and who cannot.
 You can also leave it to all if you want.

 According to BBC, and other sources